finettt/Android-AI-Assistant/README.md

 - Minimum 100 MB free space
 - Internet access
 - Microphone, camera, and contacts permissions

+### Setting Up API Keys

+Before building the project, you need to set up API keys:

+1. Run the setup script:
+   - Windows: `setup-dev.bat`
+   - Linux/MacOS: `./setup-dev.sh`

+2. The script will create a `secrets.properties` file with templates for API keys.

+3. Edit the created file, specifying your real API keys.

 ### Via Android Studio
 1. Clone the repository: